davmhelm/azure-multi-region-hub-and-spoke/Readme.md

 ## Using the lab
 ### Deploy the lab

 It is strongly recommended to download the entire lab's contents to a folder where you'll be doing the deployment.
 All dependencies assume you are in that folder as the current working directory.

-You can open [Azure Cloud Shell (bash)](https://shell.azure.com) and run the following commands to build the entire lab.
+You can open [Azure Cloud Shell (**bash**)](https://shell.azure.com) (**not PowerShell**, refer to [instructions on how to set your shell environment](https://learn.microsoft.com/en-us/azure/cloud-shell/quickstart?tabs=azurecli#select-your-shell-environment) if needed).
+Run the following commands to build the entire lab.

 ```bash
 git clone https://github.com/davmhelm/azure-multi-region-hub-and-spoke.git